-Teachers are working to provide enrichment and challenge for these students as we always have.
-This may take the form of enrichment assignments, higher level questioning, extension to higher grade level material, projects, etc. Each student that performs at a level 3, indicating they are meeting end of year expectations on the common assessment, will have the opportunity to take an enrichment assessment.
-This will provide the teacher with valuable information regarding the student's performance and the need for extension work on specific standards.
+• Teachers are working to provide enrichment and challenge for these students as we always have.
+This may take the form of enrichment assignments, higher level questioning, extension to higher grade level material, projects, etc. This will provide the teacher with valuable information regarding the student's performance and the need for extension work on specific standards.
 The standards-based approach will allow us to identify students who may need this extension or enrichment much earlier than in a traditional grading system.